 The Full-Funding Versus Partial-Funding Decision

-Financial advisors typically suggest targeting these savings goals:
+Financial advisors typically suggest targeting these savings goals when planning how much to save for college:

 - One-third of projected costs: Savings covers approximately 33% of total expenses